cdilz/RandSuite/readme.md

 		CRYPTO,
 		// Uses Math.random(), but is odd-heavy.
 		MATH,
+		// An attempt at the Middle Square algorithm.
+With an attempt at a Weyl Sequence generator.
+Unfortunately the numbre sequence repeats at low bits and therefore probably does at higher bit ranges too.
+		MIDDLESQUARE,
 		// The XORShift style generators.
 They use XOR and left and right shifts to make random numbers.
 They are untested and the default values may not work.
 		XORSHIFT:
 		{